zaoyang/30-days-of-vue/day-06/day-06.md

 # Form Handling with v-model

-In yesterday’s article, we discussed the **v-for** directive and its role in helping display lists of elements.
-Today, we’ll spend a little time taking a look at the [**v-model**](https://vuejs.org/v2/guide/forms.html) directive.
+> In yesterday’s article, we discussed the **v-for** directive and its role in helping display lists of elements.
+Today, we’ll spend a little time taking a look at the **v-model** directive and its ability to create two-way data binding.

 ## v-model

-The **v-model** directive creates two-way data binding between form inputs and text area elements.
+The [**v-model**](https://vuejs.org/v2/guide/forms.html) directive creates two-way data binding between form inputs and text area elements.
 In other words, **v-model** directly binds user input with a Vue object’s data model that as one changes, the other automatically gets updated.

 The **v-model** directive syntax takes an expression which is the name of the data property that the input is bound to: